conradwt/rails-setup-guide-for-windows/README.md

-# Rails Setup Guide For Ubuntu
+# Rails Setup Guide For Windows

 The purpose of this step by step tutorial is to provide a very simple example of configuring a minimal Rails environment.

 ## Software Requirements

-- Windows 10 or later
+- Windows build 16215 or later

 - 16 GB RAM minimum